thuyr13/hello-world/README.md

 # hello-world
 This is my very first repository.
-I did this once but I have 0 recollection of it omg This is to pratice for the test I guess.
+I did this once but I have 0 recollection of it.
+Why is there no conflict at all aaahhhhh i'm trying bruh help me out here would you????